USC-SQL/ReproBot-Artifact/README.md

 # Automatically Reproducing Android Bug Reports Using Natural Language Processing and Reinforcement Learning
 This is the artifact of paper Automatically Reproducing Android Bug Reports Using Natural Language Processing and Reinforcement Learning accepted by ISSTA 2023.
 In this paper, we proposed a novel approach to automatically reproduce Android bug reports.
 Our approach leverages advanced natural language process techniques to holistically and accurately analyze a given bug report and adopts reinforcement learning to effectively reproduce it.
 We implemented the approach into a tool -- ReproBot.
+You can find the submission version of this paper [here](./submission.pdf).

 In the following, we first provide a quick running example for you to run ReproBot in [Getting Started](#getting-started).
 Then we show details to run ReproBot on our evaluation dataset and new subjects in [Detailed Description](#detailed-description).

+We attached a video TBD. to demonstrate the usage of our tool.

 ## Getting Started
 :exclamation::exclamation: There are files in this repository stored in Git Large File Storage.
 Please [install `git lfs`](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) and run `git lfs pull` to get these files after cloning the repo.